If Beauty Motivates Us, Do Unsightly People Discourage Us?

 Don’t get me wrong, I have been attracted to thick women (who are usually athletic) and I do get along with a lot of writers…but it wasn’t solely because they were thick, or because they were a writer.
 There are usually more factors than that.

-And more importantly, even though I wasn’t “attracted” to those overweight women initially, I still saw the beauty in them.
+And more importantly, even though I wasn’t “attracted” to those overweight women, I still saw the beauty in them.
 That’s what I’m trying to stress.
 Just because a person appears too fat, or too skinny, or whether they’re suffering from an addiction or any ailment that takes away from such beauty…I can still see the potential.
-And perhaps, because I was able to improve and turn my life around, I linger to the hope of them doing the same if they only knew the prize…was me.
+And perhaps, because I was able to improve myself and turn my life around, I linger to the hope that anyone can do it.

 My very first girlfriend at the age of 18 was of the plump variety.
-I’ve known her for a year before we started dating and in that first year, I never ever…EVER thought I’d end up going out with her based on mere appearances.
+I’ve known her for a year before we started dating and in that first year, I never ever…EVER thought I’d end up going out with her based on her looks.
 But then she made her affections known.
 She was there, in my life, my world, with me.
-I took a chance on her, literally.
-Because when I started going out with her, I wasn’t attracted to her.
-But she was my first.
-And part of me went out with her for the sake of finally saying, “I have a girlfriend.”
+I took a chance on her because, immaturely, I wanted to be able to say, “I have a girlfriend.”

 And then, within the span of at least 3 weeks, her charm…it did something to me where…like a spell, this girl had become the most beautiful woman in the world to me.
-She changed up her appearance to show me that she was actually, kind of sexy.
-Modest women don’t show that from the get-go, which I find very intriguing (stimulating).
+She changed up her appearance to show me that she was actually kind of sexy.
+Modest women don’t show that from the get-go, so I found her very intriguing (stimulating).

 “Why are looks so important to men!?
 I don’t understand!”